-Born and educated in Aberdeen, James Anderson (c.1679–1739), was ordained into the Church of Scotland in 1707.
-He subsequently moved to London to take up a ministry at the Glasshouse Street congregation at the eastern end of Piccadilly, and then, in 1710, at the Presbyterian church in Swallow Street.
+Born and educated in Aberdeen, James Anderson (c.1679–1739), was ordained into the Church of Scotland in 1707 before travelling to London to take up a ministry at the Glasshouse Street congregation at the eastern end of Piccadilly, and then, in 1710, at the Presbyterian church in nearby Swallow Street.
 From 1734 until his death he ministered at the Chapel in Lisle Street, north of Leicester Fields (now Leicester Square).

-The preamble to the 1723 Constitutions supports this interpretation.
-Dedicated to the Duke of Montagu, it is written by Desaguliers, not Anderson, who comments that he was dedicating the book to the immediate past Grand Master – ‘I humbly dedicate’ – and not doing so on behalf of others.
-Within the dedication Desaguliers refers to ‘the author’ as having ‘compared and made everything agreeable to History and Chronology’.
-The absence of a reference to the Charges and Regulations is significant and implies that these components were not designed or produced by Anderson.
-Indeed, the Charges were significantly at odds with Anderson’s Calvinist religious beliefs, something he displayed overtly in the 1738 Constitutions.
+The preamble to the 1723 Constitutions supports this.
+Dedicated to the Duke of Montagu, it is written by Desaguliers, not Anderson, who comments that he is dedicating the book to the immediate past Grand Master – ‘I humbly dedicate’ – and not doing so on behalf of others.
+Within the Dedication, Desaguliers refers to ‘the author’ as having ‘compared and made everything agreeable to History and Chronology’.
+The absence of any reference to the Charges and Regulations is significant and implies that these were not produced by Anderson.
+Indeed, the Charges are significantly at odds with Anderson’s personal religious beliefs which are displayed overtly in the 1738 Constitutions.

-According to Anderson’s own record, on 29 September 1721 he was instructed by ‘His Grace and Grand Lodge’ to ‘digest the Gothic Constitutions’.
-A committee was appointed to examine the manuscript and on 22 March 1722, after ‘perusal and corrections’ by the past and current Deputy Grand Masters, John Beale and Desaguliers, ‘and of other learned brethren’, the volume was presented to Montagu for formal endorsement.
-Those described as having approved the book comprise a list of officers and Masters of the constituent lodges falling within the orbit of Grand Lodge.
-Anderson’s name also appears, described as the Master of lodge XVII.
+According to Anderson’s own record, he was instructed by ‘His Grace and Grand Lodge’ to ‘digest the Gothic Constitutions’ on 29 September 1721.
+A committee was thereafter appointed to examine the manuscript and on 22 March 1722, after ‘perusal and corrections’ by the past and current Deputy Grand Masters, John Beale and John Desaguliers, ‘and of other learned brethren’, the volume was presented to Montagu for formal endorsement.

-It is useful to consider why Anderson was chosen as a hired pen and why he accepted that task.
-Although we cannot know for certain, there appear to have been several factors.
-Anderson’s stipend from his Swallow Street congregation, a church described as being ‘much out of repair’, would have been slight.
-He is also thought to have speculated and lost money in the collapse of the South Sea Company in 1720, and to have sought additional income as a consequence.
-Last, he was known to Desaguliers and Payne, and would have been a potentially attractive as someone who was literate, had been published, and was familiar with Freemasonry and its deemed history and traditions.
+It is interesting to consider why Anderson was hired as a writer and why he accepted.
+Although we cannot know for certain, there may have been several factors.
+First, Anderson’s income from his Swallow Street congregation, a church described as being ‘much out of repair’, was minimal.
+Second, he is believed to have speculated and lost money in the collapse of the South Sea Company’s shares in 1720.
+And third, he was known to Desaguliers and Payne as someone literate and who had been published, and who was familiar with Freemasonry and its deemed history and traditions.